-Every month we post our This Month In Your Garden to ensure you have a checklist of just want to plant and what plants need a little extra love.
+Every month we post our This Month In Your Garden (find it under the Resources tab!) to ensure you have a checklist of just want to plant and what plants need a little extra love.
 As we near winter, it is important to keep an eye out for anything that needs last minute attention before the weather grows colder, the days darker and we take shelter in our cozy abodes.
 Here are a few of our must-have garden tips we practice in our own yards, and a few things you shouldn't miss on your next visit...

 Feed lawns with Master Nursery's Fall & Winter Feed 20-6-7.
 Apply monthly to keep your lawns at their best.
 Why apply this over regular lawn food?
 The nitrogen in the Fall & Winter Feed is formulated to work even faster in the colder months of the year.